Skip to main content

 Monthly Income Row

-Current: The actual monthly withdrawal total, or the calculated amount using the available rate if no withdrawals exist.
+• Current: The actual monthly withdrawal total from systematic withdrawals on included accounts, or the calculated amount using the Available Rate if no withdrawals exist.
+If withdrawals exist but total $0, this reads $0.

 • Buckets rates are editable under Settings → Value Adds → Buckets Settings